AthenaDecisionSystems/athena-owl-demos/IBU-insurance-demo/deployment/k8s/README.md

 kubectl exec -ti ibu-backend-8574d75f49-bcg24 -- env
 ```

+The application is not exposed to the internet, but it is possible to open a connection from your laptop to the newly started pod using port-forwarding capability of kubectl.

 ```sh
 export POD_NAME=$(kubectl get pods --namespace ibu -l "app.kubernetes.io/name=ibu-backend,app.kubernetes.io/instance=ibu-backend" -o jsonpath="{.items[0].metadata.name}") export CONTAINER_PORT=$(kubectl get pod --namespace ibu $POD_NAME -o jsonpath="{.spec.containers[0].ports[0].containerPort}")
 kubectl --namespace ibu port-forward $POD_NAME 8000:$CONTAINER_PORT
 ```

-The access to the API of the backend: [http://127.0.0.1:8000/docs](http://127.0.0.1:8000/docs), verify the access to the prompts, agents, and tools using a second terminal or using a Web Browser.
+The ibu-backend API is accessible on localhost: [http://127.0.0.1:8000/docs](http://127.0.0.1:8000/docs), verify the access to the prompts, agents, and tools using a second terminal or using the Web Browser.

 ```sh
 curl -X 'GET'  'http://127.0.0.1:8000/api/v1/a/prompts/' -H 'accept: application/json'